IVPN Review: Quick Expert Summary

 IVPN comes with industry-standard security features like a kill switch, 256-bit AES encryption, and a no-logs policy that’s been independently audited and verified.
 It also comes with extras like split-tunneling, AntiTracker, Multi-hop, and perfect forward secrecy.
 Plus, its apps are open-source and have also been independently audited for any security issues.

-But there are a few things that need improvement — IVPN can’t unblock top streaming sites like Netflix and Amazon Prime, it only bypasses government censorship about 50% of the time, live chat isn’t available 24/7, and its long-term plans are a bit pricey.
+But there are a few things that need improvement — IVPN can’t access top streaming sites like Netflix and Amazon Prime, it’s not reliable for bypassing internet censorship, and its long-term plans are a bit pricey.

 IVPN allows up to 7 simultaneous connections with 1 account, offers 2 tier-based subscription plans with weekly, monthly, and yearly plans, and comes with a 30-day money-back guarantee.